 According to the Insurance Institute for Highway Safety, seniors age 80-plus have the highest rate of fatal car crashes per mile driven.
 Accidents caused by the elderly are typically attributed to vision or hearing problems, reactions to medications, or not being quick-on-the-draw when maneuvering a motor vehicle.

 Despite those high crash stats, many elderly folks continue to get behind the steering wheels of their ancient Plymouth, Olds, or Pontiac sedans to putter about town — even though they know that surrendering the keys would be the smartest and safest thing to do.
+Many elderly people, due to forgetfulness, can often lock themselves out of their cars.
+In the event of this happening, you may want to seek out a locksmith near me in atlanta ga, or wherever you live.

 As medical advances allow for increasingly long lifespans, it’s important that we prepare ourselves for having such conversations with our mothers, fathers, aunts, uncles, grandparents — even elder siblings.
 Here are some tips on how to tell the older driver in your life that it’s time to get out from behind the wheel: